Center-of-Excellence-AI-for-Structures/DSMC/README.md

 >The results may be slightly different for different hardware setups.
 Additionally, varying tuned hyperparameters may be used after running the Bayesian Optimization algorithm on different hardware.
 This explains why we presented in the paper the mean and variance of the losses over 10 independent runs of the code, for the 2 first datasets that require a limited amount of memory.

 >**Warning**
 >The corresponding figures come after setting the seeding of the algorithm, which is different depending on the computer system, thus the tuned hyperparameters correspond to our specific hardware (Nvidia GeForce RTX 2080 GPU).
-Therefore, for reproducibility, it is highly recommended to run the `main.py` with its default arguments for the C-MAPSS dataset, whilst using the pretrained models for the MIMIC-III and E-Fatigue dataset or running the Bayesian Optimization algorithm from scratch (however, this may take a long time depending on the hardware system).
+Therefore, for reproducibility, it is highly recommended to run the `main.py` with its default arguments for the C-MAPSS dataset, whilst using the pretrained models for the MIMIC-III and F-MOC dataset or running the Bayesian Optimization algorithm from scratch (however, this may take a long time depending on the hardware system).
 See this thread for running the same models on different hardware https://discuss.pytorch.org/t/large-difference-in-results-between-cpu-and-cuda/184858/5.

 ## Contributors